camunda/camunda-docs/docs/self-managed/operational-guides/configure-flow-control/configure-flow-control.md

 ## Setting the configuration

-To set the configuration the same endpoint is used.
+To set the configuration, the same endpoint is used:

 ```